Composition and organisation

 BEREC is composed of the Board of Regulators.
 The Board of Regulators is composed of the heads or nominated high-level representatives of the NRA established in each EU Member State with primary responsibility for overseeing the day-to-day operation of the markets for electronic communications networks and services.

-The BEREC Vice-chairs for 2015 are the following:
+The BEREC Vice-Chairs for 2019 are the following:

 The Contact Network ensures the coordination of the proposals to be considered by the Board of Regulators and the BEREC Office Management Committee.
 The Board of Regulators may decide to delegate some of its duties to the Contact Network.

-In addition to that, the work of BEREC is organised into Expert Working Groups, which work on specific topics included in the BEREC WP or arising of Ad Hoc basis, following request for advice or opinions from the EU Institutions.
+In addition to that, the work of BEREC is organised into Working Groups, which work on specific topics included in the BEREC Work Programme or arising of Ad Hoc basis, following request for advice or opinions from the EU Institutions.